 How would your life look like as a Python freelance developer?
 Can you imagine to work from home, earn a full-time income in 4 hours per day, and actually having time for your family and friends?
 This is already a reality for hundreds of thousands of Python coders worldwide.

 Coding has become one of the best-paid professions in the world ($116,379 is the average US salary of a Python developer) – e.g. Tesla, Google, and Apple are mostly software-driven companies.
 To become a better Python coder could easily be the most profitable decision in your life.

-Are you struggling to understand code fast?
+Do you struggle with understanding code quickly?
 Is source code a closed book for you?
 Can your friends read code faster than you?
 Or are you already proficient with another programming language like Java or C++ but want to learn Python to become more valuable to the marketplace?

-If you answered any of these questions with yes, this courses’ formula to learn Python by solving code puzzles is for you.
+If you answered any of these questions with yes, my proven formula to learn Python is for you.
 Puzzle-based learning is based on the proven principles of good teaching.

 $116,379.00 (Average US salary Python developer)

 $11,637.90 (YEARLY Value of increasing your skills and earnings by only 10%)